WebAssembly/design/AstSemantics.md

 Each function has a fixed, pre-declared number of local variables which occupy a single index space local to the function.
 Parameters are addressed as local variables.
 Local variables do not have addresses and are not aliased by linear memory.
+By doing so, local variables become in essence virtual registers that may or not require a stack slot when lowering to machine code.
 Local variables have value types and are initialized to the appropriate zero value for their type at the beginning of the function, except parameters which are initialized to the values of the arguments passed to the function.

   * `get_local`: read the current value of a local variable
   * `set_local`: set the current value of a local variable